A mysterious package

-When Neon City had was born; it was envisaged without the need for personal transport.
-The avenues and streets were, for the most part too narrow for ground vehicles and meant for pedestrians only.
+When Neon City was born; it was envisaged without the need for personal transport.
+The avenues and streets were, for the most part, too narrow for ground vehicles and meant for pedestrians only.
 Corporate, retail and industrial needs would be met by sky-freight carriers.

 Instead the city would rely on a world-beating public transit infrastructure; an extensive metro subway system would be integrated into the city, providing citizens with cheap , quick and reliable city-wide transport.

 Of course, this being Neon City, when your plans told you to hang a right, the City of Electric Dreams would take you left.

 It became clear during Neon City's infancy that it had failed to attract sufficient corporate interest in the metro and there would be a financial shortfall.